General Academic Policies

 Withdrawal and Credit/Audit Change

 To withdraw from a course or to change registration from credit to audit (or the reverse) without penalty, a student must obtain the official form from the Academic Dean to present to the Registrar.
-Failure to attend class or merely giving notice to the instructor will not be regarded as official notice of withdrawal and students will lose any deposits.
-The last day to withdraw without financial penalty is indicated on the yearly academic calendar.
+Failure to attend class or merely giving notice to the instructor will not be regarded as official notice of withdrawal and students will lose any deposits and receive a grade of “F” for the course.
+The last day to withdraw is indicated on the yearly academic calendar.
+Students who withdraw from a class after this date are responsible for the entire amount of the semester’s tuition.
+(See the Finance section for policies regarding tuition reimbursement in cases of Withdrawal.)

 Academic Evaluation